IgniteUI/help-topics/topics/07_What's-New/01_Whats New Revision History/09_Whats_New_In_2011_Volume2.md

 [Getting Started with igTree](igTree-Getting-Started.html)

 ###<a id="igcombobox"></a> igCombo™
-The Ignite UI 2011 Volume 2 release now features a combo control.
+The %%ProductName%% 2011 Volume 2 release now features a combo control.
 The `igCombo` control comes equipped with a number of valuable features.
 User interface virtualization support includes the ability of the control to only create HTML elements for data items that are within the viewable area of the control.
 As additional data is required beyond what is visible, the control reuses existing HTML elements and keeps the scrollbar position in sync with the relative data position.
 The auto-complete feature allows users to begin typing in the combo box and matching selections begin to appear within the entry box to allow for easy selection.
 The auto-suggest feature allows users to begin typing in the entry box and the control will return a list of possible matches based on the entered text for selection.
 The selection features allow users to select single or multiple items via checkboxes, keyboard input or standard click-selection.

 ![](images/JQuery_Whats_New_11.2_Pic3.png)